danbev/learning-knative/README.md

 ###### UTS (CLONE_NEWUTS)
 Isolates `domainname` and `hostname` allowing each container to have its own hostname and NIS domain name.
-The hostnaame and domain name are retrived by the [uname](http://man7.org/linux/man-pages/man2/uname.2.html) system call and the struct passed into this function is named `utsname` (UNIX Time-share System)
+The hostname and domain name are retrived by the [uname](http://man7.org/linux/man-pages/man2/uname.2.html) system call and the struct passed into this function is named `utsname` (UNIX Time-share System)